Kindness, connection, community – see the whole person (Djinang Kwop Wirrin)

-Our 2019 Patient Experience Week 2019 was the first time we used the theme: “Kindness, connection, community: see the whole person” or as said in Noongar “Djinang Kwop Wirrin” (See Good Spirit) and focused on the Aboriginal Patient Experience of the WA Health system.
+Patient Experience Week 2019 was the first time we used the theme: “Kindness, connection, community: see the whole person” or as said in Noongar “Djinang Kwop Wirrin” (See Good Spirit).
+That year we focused on the Aboriginal Patient Experience of the WA Health system.

 We held an event outdoors at Pelican Point in Crawley.
 The purpose of this event was to create an opportunity for Aboriginal health consumers and carers to share their stories and experiences in a collaborative setting, alongside staff from across the health system, to drive systemic change.
-With a focus on Aboriginal culture and traditional healing methods, HCC aims to raise awareness of the elements that contribute to a positive experience of health and healthcare for Aboriginal people.
+With a focus on Aboriginal culture and traditional healing methods, we aimed to raise awareness of the elements that contribute to a positive experience of health and healthcare for Aboriginal people.
 See the full report here.